UNLOCK YOUR CHILD'S

 1. Operation Gratitude

-This activity involves creating care packages filled with items that deployed soldiers would find useful and enjoyable, like snacks, toiletries, and other small items.
+Making packages filled with items that deployed soldiers would find useful and enjoyable, like snacks, toiletries, and other small items could be an interesting activity for kids.

-Students can get creative with the items they include in the packages and add personal touches like handwritten notes or drawings to express their gratitude.
+They can get creative with the items to include in the packages and add personal touches like handwritten notes or drawings to express gratitude.

 2. Patriotic Poetry Slam